 The Wisconsin Digital Learning Plan is about teaching and learning in the digital environment in which citizens now live and work.
 It is not about devices, software, apps, or the latest tools.
 It is about the thoughtful planning, preparation, and analysis of student outcomes, professional learning, culture, and leadership.

-The above chart shows that on average, the majority of curricular materials in each CESA is in print format as opposed to digital.
+The above chart shows on average, more than 60% of curricular materials districts use, within each CESA, is in print format.